quentin-js/awesome-pricing/README.md

 📌 **Listing rules:**
 - Must have at least **one plan with transparent pricing**
   (*Doesn’t need to be self-serve — but if you say “talk to sales,” at least show the ballpark.*)
-- **No self-referrals**: you can’t submit your own product, only those of your friends, mentors, partners, or even your competitors.
-Let the community speak.
+- **Contributions welcome!** If you’ve seen a great pricing page (even your own!), feel free to open a PR.
+Just make sure it fits the spirit of the list.

 Think of it as a starting point for:
 - PMs and founders launching a new product 💡